 Structural and Phase Engineering in Two-Dimensional Polymorphic In2Se3

 • The two-dimensional van der Waals layered semiconductor In2Se3 has emerged as a promising candidate for non-volatile ferroelectric memory, optoelectronic devices, and polymorphic phase engineering.
-Polymorphic In2Se3 typically stabilizes into three distinct phases: α-, β′-, and β*-In2Se3, each predominant within specific temperature ranges.
-Although the crystal structures and ferroelectric properties of these phases have been widely studied, the unambiguous assignment of their in-plane and out-of-plane ferroelectric behaviors, as well as the mechanisms driving their phase transitions, remains actively debated.
-Here, we investigate the evolution of atomic and electronic structure in molecular beam epitaxy (MBE)-grown ultrathin In2Se3 films through correlated microstructural and macroscopic physical properties analysis.
-By employing scanning tunneling microscopy/spectroscopy (STM/STS), temperature-dependent Raman spectroscopy, and piezoresponse force microscopy (PFM), we demonstrate a reversible temperature-induced phase transition between the in-plane ferroelectric β* and antiferroelectric β' phases.
-Furthermore, we confirm robust out-of-plane ferroelectric polarization of as-grown films and achieve an electric-field-driven transition from the β* to β' phase.
-Our findings not only deepen the understanding of phase transitions and polarization evolution in two-dimensional semiconductors, but also open new avenues for developing tunable non-volatile ferroelectric memory devices.
+Polymorphic In2Se3 typically stabilizes in three distinct phases: α-, β′-, and β*-In2Se3, each dominant within specific temperature ranges.
+Although the crystal structures and ferroelectric properties of these phases have been widely studied, the unambiguous assignment of their in-plane and out-of-plane ferroelectric behaviors, as well as the mechanisms governing their phase transitions, remains a subject of active debate.
+In this study, we investigate the evolution of atomic and electronic structures in molecular beam epitaxy-grown ultrathin In2Se3 films through correlated microstructural and macroscopic physical property analysis.
+By employing scanning tunneling microscopy/spectroscopy, temperature-dependent Raman spectroscopy, and piezoresponse force microscopy, we demonstrate a reversible temperature-induced phase transition between the in-plane ferroelectric β* and antiferroelectric β′ phases.
+Furthermore, we confirm robust out-of-plane ferroelectric polarization in the as-grown films and achieve an electric-field-driven transition from the β* to β′ phase.
+Our findings not only advance the fundamental understanding of phase transitions and polarization evolution in two-dimensional semiconductors but also open new avenues for the design of tunable, non-volatile ferroelectric memory devices.

 • Article Text